 are the same function, with the latter

-being a literal copy of the former just for those who favor syntactical brevity
+being a function synonym for those who favor syntactical brevity.

-Estimation includes both 10- and 30-year risk of 5 events:
+Estimation via the PREVENT equations includes both 10- and 30-year risk of 5 events:

 Heart failure (often abbreviated HF, but not herein)